valeria-va/ROS2_rUBot_tutorial_ws/Documentation/01_ROS2_Introduction&Setup.md

     source /usr/share/colcon_argcomplete/hook/colcon-argcomplete.bash
     source /home/user/ROS2_rUBot_tutorial_ws/install/setup.bash
     cd /home/user/ROS2_rUBot_tutorial_ws
+    git config --global user.email "xxx@alumnes.ub.edu"
+    git config --global user.name "your_github_username"
     ```
+    > Include the name an email you have used to create your github account
 You are ready to work with your repository for this session!

 **Repository syncronisation**